Yunie08/P7-Groupomania/README.md

 From the _server_ folder:

-- Remove the .example extension from the .env file and fill the `DB_USERNAME` and `DB_PASSWORD` fields with your MySQL infos.
+- Remove the .sample extension from the .env file and fill the `DB_USERNAME` and `DB_PASSWORD` fields with your MySQL infos.
-- Run `npm i` command to install the backend dependencies.
+- Run `npm install` command to install the backend dependencies.
 - Run `npm run db-init` command to initialize the MySql database and fill it with mock data.
 - Run `npm start` command to launch the API